EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_4_Practice_Questions.md

 - Import
 - Export

-**Answer:** Export
+**Answer:** Import

-**Explanation:** Export filters control the routes that an AS advertises to its peers, preventing the advertisement of routes that should remain private.
+**Explanation:**

----
+**Import filters** are applied to ensure that each member AS only advertises routes that it is allowed to advertise.
+These filters check the routes as they are received by the route server or another AS to ensure compliance with policies before adding them to the routing table.

 # Group 7: 23 Questions